Arkansas Accident Report Lookup

 The "Arkansas Motor Vehicle Accident Report (SR-1)"

-How do I find my accident report in Arkansas?
+How do I find my Arkansas Accident Report?

 If you need to obtain a copy of an Arkansas Crash Report, you can order one online through the Arkansas Department of Public Safety website which you can use to search for your report here.
 There is a $10 service fee for each report requested using the online service.
 All accident reports will be delivered electronically and are usually available for purchase 10 business days after the crash.